FINNGEN/autoreporting/README.md

-# Automatic hit reporting tool for FINNGEN
+# Automatic hit reporting tool for FinnGen

 ## A tool for finding gws results from GWAS summary statistics

 This pipeline is used to
 <!--2) Perform finemapping on the filtered SNPs (TBD) -->
-1) Filter out and group gws variants from FINNGEN summary statistics.
+1) Filter out and group gws variants from FinnGen summary statistics.
-2) Annotate the gws variants using gnoMAD and FINNGEN annotations.
+2) Annotate the gws variants using gnoMAD and FinnGen annotations.
 3) Cross-reference the variants to previous results, e.g. gwascatalog summary statistic database or hand-picked results from studies.
 <!--Currently, steps 1,3 and 4 are operational.-->